RiverExplorer/Phoenix/README-Phoenix-Documentation.md

 This proposal includes a sample implementation.
 Which also includes a gateway from this proposal to existing system.
-Thunderbid and Outlook plugins are part of the sample implementation.
+Thunderbird and Outlook plugins are part of the sample implementation.

 Many years ago I was asked by the IETF to see if I could revamp IMAP and POP.
 Just now I am getting to it.